domagojk/grand-react-picture-gallery/README.md

-# The Grand React Example
+# The Grand React Picture Gallery
 This is a simple React application, made to complement The Grand React blog post.